hovatterz/light/README.markdown

 [SFML Forum Thread](http://en.sfml-dev.org/forums/index.php?topic=6635.0)

 I am not the original author of this code.
 I modified it to use the CMake build sytem, SFML 2.0, and Boost instead of C++0x.
+This has only been tested on OS X 10.7 Lion, so please submit any issues you have compiling on other systems.

 ## Compiling
 Do an out of source build.
 Specifically: